noceo/SolidiWise/README.md

 # Solidi-Wise

-This is a smart-contract application that supports bookkeeping for shared expenses.
+This is a smart-contract application that supports bookkeeping for shared expenses between two or more parties.

 To run this app locally you have to do the following steps.

 First make sure you have installed the latest `node` and `npm` versions.